Jevgenija-student/english-for-designers/README.md

 ### Alt Text Writing

 **Alt text version 1:**
-A decorative letter A designed as a drop cap with thick strokes and sharp edges.
+A 3D purple balloon letter A with soft, rounded edges and glossy highlights.

 **Alt text version 2:**
-A black drop cap letter A with strong contrast and a geometric shape.
+A playful drop cap letter A shaped like a purple balloon, with light reflections creating a three-dimensional effect.

 **Alt text version 3 (AI-assisted, edited):**
-A stylized drop cap letter A with bold lines and a minimal decorative structure.
+A stylized purple balloon letter A, 3D with shiny surfaces and smooth curves, resembling a party balloon.

 **Final alt text:**
-A bold drop cap letter A with clean geometric lines designed for clear readability.
+A 3D purple balloon letter A with soft curves, glossy highlights, and a playful, inflated look.

 ---

 ### Type Specimen

 **Original text:**
 Typography plays an important role in visual communication.
 It helps guide the reader, creates hierarchy, and influences how content is perceived.
+In this design, the letter A is presented as a playful 3D purple balloon, adding a fun and eye-catching element while remaining readable.
 Good typography is not only decorative but also functional and accessible.

 **Design notes:**
-I focused on readability, spacing, and hierarchy.
-I used contrast between headings and body text and avoided unnecessary decoration.
+I focused on readability, spacing, and hierarchy, while giving the initial letter a playful twist.
+The 3D purple balloon A adds volume, highlights, and a tactile feel, creating a visual focal point without sacrificing clarity.
+I maintained contrast between headings and body text and avoided unnecessary decoration.

 ![Type specimen layout](img/type-specimen.png)